telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiColumnComboBox.md

 Gets the real skin name for the control user interface.
 If Skin is not set, returns
             "Default", otherwise returns Skin.

+###  Schema `ClientDataSourceSchema`

+Contains settings about the schema and model of the data used in .

 ###  Skin `String`

 Gets or sets the skin name for the control user interface.